Table of Contents

 Whether catching up over dinner, grabbing a quick bite or celebrating a birthday, enjoying a meal out with family and friends has become an essential part of our popular culture.
 The use of food apps, which allow users the convenience of enjoying food from their favourite eatery, has soared over the past year and look set to continue.
 Before you embark on setting up a cafe, restaurant or food app, there are a few legal issues to be aware of.
 Most importantly, all food businesses must comply with food safety standards in Australia.
 Below, we set out the key regulations and laws surrounding Australia’s food businesses.

 Food Safety Standards

-In Australia, food safety standards are governed by the Australia New Zealand Food Standards Code (the Code), the Food Standards Australia New Zealand Act 1991 and the Food Standards Australia New Zealand Regulations 1994.
+In Australia, food safety standards and labelling requirements are governed by the Australia New Zealand Food Standards Code (the Code), the Food Standards Australia New Zealand Act 1991 and the Food Standards Australia New Zealand Regulations 1994.

 Notification and Licences

 Notification and licensing requirements vary from State to State.
 In general, if your business plans to sell food or drink directly to the public, you must notify your local council of your food activity details before you start.
 This may be done online, depending on the requirements of the State your business operates in.

 In NSW, you will likely need to appoint a Food Safety Supervisor.
 However, you only need a food licence in NSW if your business:

 - processes raw foods, such as eggs, dairy, meat and seafood; or